CHAMP (Challenging Minisatellite Payload)

 • Occultation mode: in this mode the receiver software schedules every 50 Hz tracking of setting occultations of up to four GPS satellites

 The BlackJack aft antennas are used for limb sounding.
-High resolution atmospheric soundings can be retrieved when the radio path between the LEO GPS receiver and one GPS satellite traverses the Earth's atmosphere.
-This occultation technique employs dual frequency carrier-phase observations of retarded signals (atmospheric path delays) which permit the derivation of atmospheric profiles of density, pressure, and temperature (or water vapor) in an altitude range from 85 km to the ground.
+High-resolution atmospheric soundings can be retrieved when the radio path between the LEO GPS receiver and one GPS satellite traverses the Earth's atmosphere.
+This occultation technique employs dual-frequency carrier-phase observations of retarded signals (atmospheric path delays) which permit the derivation of atmospheric profiles of density, pressure, and temperature (or water vapour) in an altitude range from 85 km to the ground.
 All observables are sampled 50 times per second.
-In parallel to limb sounding a non-occulted GPS satellite is tracked, which allows correction of system inherent biases.
+In parallel to limb sounding a non-occulted GPS satellite is tracked, which allows the correction of system inherent biases.
 Ionospheric occultation is performed with 1 Hz samples.

 The BlackJack data rate is between 0.4 - 17 kbit/s, depending on occultation events (0, 1, or 2 occultations); the mean data rate is 2.5 kbit/s, which amounts to about 27 MByte/day.